 China's new ambassador to U.S. calls for anti-pandemic cooperation

 China's new Ambassador to the United States Qin Gang makes remarks to Chinese and U.S. media upon arrival in the United States on July 28, 2021.
-(Photo/Xinhua)
+(Xinhua/Liu Jie)

+"How about our two countries working together on solutions, e.g. more effective vaccines &helping other countries?"
+Chinese ambassador to the United States Qin Gang tweeted on Friday.

 WASHINGTON, Aug.
 7 (Xinhua) -- New Chinese ambassador to the United States Qin Gang has called on the two countries to join hands to combat the still-spreading COVID-19 pandemic.